prachi757/Online-Summary-Component/README.md

 ## 🛠 Technologies Used

 - HTML5
-- CSS3 (animation and resposnive layout)
+- CSS3 (animation and responsive layout)

 ## 🎯 How to Use
 1. Clone the repository: